 Briefly though, Bandido is rude, crude, doesn’t miss words.
 He shoots straight to the point.
 He is not very civilized, so to speak.
 He is my alter ego.
 He’s the part of me that comes out when I’m pissed, anxious, or just irritated, for example.
-Stupid irritate me.
-And, there was a whole lot of stupid running around the last four years.
+Stupid irritates me.
+And there was a lot of stupid running around the last four years.
 I like him.
-He takes after my own heart.
+He takes after my heart.
 What’s this about the desert then?

 The desert, or rather its wildness, calls to me in times of transition.
 I am now neck-deep in transition as I leave my old life in mental health counseling and aim to devote what lefts of it in these sunset years to discern and follow my calling, which is basically about writing and teaching to help others in their own spiritual and personal growth.
 To be clear, when I use the word “spiritual,” I define it as inner-peace and personal growth.

 I have been in a series of personal transitions over the last several years.
 My first was back in 1998 when I was leaving academia and giving up my tenured professorship.
 Over the last recent years, I have felt the need and taken trips to the desert in 2015, 2017, and 2019.
 I have a biannual pattern going here.
 So a trip in 2021 would fit into that pattern.
-That’s not why I’m going though.
-Rather, like I said, I am in the midst of another major life transition and that is what is calling me.
-I need to go out spend some clarifying time out on the desert.
+That’s not why I’m going, though.
+Rather, like I said, I am amid another major life transition, and that is calling me.
+I need to go out to spend some clarifying time out in the desert.

 Now, this is more vision-quest type time.
 It’s intense, alone, and camping out in the desert; experiencing her directly and head-on.
 Experiencing her wildness!
 What do I mean by “desert wildness”?(more…)